yanlkm/ai_tools/nnc/README.md

     $$
     b^{(l)} = b^{(l)} - \eta \frac{\partial L}{\partial b^{(l)}}
     $$
-    where $ \eta $ is the learning rate.
+    where $\eta$ is the learning rate.
 The weights and biases are updated using the computed gradients and the learning rate.

 6. **Save Training**: Save the trained network parameters to a file.
     ```c